zenika-open-source/promote-open-source-project/README.md

 <summary>🏆 Reward contributors</summary>
 <p>

 > Be nice with people that helped you!
 Some open-source projects like [gatsby](https://github.com/gatsbyjs/gatsby) reward contributors with goodies.
 If you can't afford that, do a public post (on twitter or other platforms) about the contribution and mention the author ([here is an example of public thanks](https://twitter.com/FranckAbgrall/status/1139470547492978688)).
-Open a `Contributors` section in your README to publicly thanks them or showcase them on your project documentation/website.
-Here some examples :
+Open a `Contributors` section in your README to publicly thank them or showcase them on your project documentation or website.
+Here are some examples:
 >
 > - [vuepress (contributors README section)](https://github.com/vuejs/vuepress#code-contributors)
 > - [Rythm.js (random highlighted contributor on demo page)](https://okazari.github.io/Rythm.js/)